rockthejvm/rockthejvm.github.io/_posts/2024-10-15-zio-full-stack-webapp.md

 This is a lot of magic in a single page.

-# Interacting with JavaScript ecosystem
+## Interacting with JavaScript ecosystem

-We can leverage the JavaScript ecosystem in a type safe manner.

-Either by using Scala.js facade or by using the JavaScript API directly.
+We can leverage the JavaScript ecosystem in a type safe manner, either by using a Scala.js façade or by using the JavaScript API directly.

 To illustrate this, we are using a Laminar binding to a SAP UI5 component.

-But more interestingly, you will find in the project a facade to the [Chart.js](https://www.chartjs.org/) library.
+But more interestingly, you will find in the project a façade to the [Chart.js](https://www.chartjs.org/) library.

-This being is generated by [Scalablytyped](https://scalablytyped.org/), a tool that will generate Scala.js facade from TypeScript definition.
+This is generated by [ScalablyTyped](https://scalablytyped.org/), a tool that will generate Scala.js façades from TypeScript definitions.

 This sample is extracted from Sébastien Doeraene demonstration: [Getting started with Scala.js, Laminar and ScalablyTyped](https://www.youtube.com/watch?v=UePrOa_1Am8)